A matcha espresso latte is easy to make at home. Blending milk with matcha green tea and espresso, it's kind of like a cappuccino, only better!

 Jacob was not selling an ordinary beverage.
 And like all of us, he finds joy in handcrafting foods from simple, pure ingredients and sharing them with others.
 He freshly handcrafts each batch of Origin Almond Milk.
 It is not like any almond milk I’ve found in supermarkets.

-It was here that I got my first taste of a matcha green tea latte made with almond milk and a shot of espresso.
-“How unusually delicious,” I thought.
-I wanted to know how I could make this green tea latte at home.
-Of course, I found out and I guarantee this is the best green tea latte you’ve ever had.
+I wanted to know how I could make this tasty espresso green tea at home.
+Jacob shared his recipe with me.
+I guarantee this is the best green tea latte you've ever had!

 Benefits of Farm to Table

 We’re in a new world of food now.
 Small local producers are getting noticed and supported.
-More consumers are becoming aware of how big food and beverage are taking big shortcuts, trading in our health for big profits.
+More consumers are becoming aware of how big food and beverage are taking big shortcuts, trading in our health for profits.

-This evidence is overwhelming at this point.
-You eat more plants, you eat less other stuff, you live longer.” – Mark Bittman, Food Matters
+The evidence is overwhelming at this point.
+You eat more plants, you eat less other stuff, you live longer."Mark Bittman, Food Matters